2.2: Radiation

 - Sun; Earth

-Now that we have a baseline idea of the type of radiation the Earth and Sun emit, we can now cover how this affects our atmosphere.
-Once Solar radiation which consists of more than just the wavelength calculated above, but also radiation of wavelengths near it reaches the top of the atmosphere, and thus enters the atmosphere, a number of things can happen to it.
+Now that we have a baseline understanding of the types of radiation emitted by the Earth and the Sun, we can discuss how they affect our atmosphere.
+Once Solar radiation, which extends beyond the wavelength calculated above, reaches the top of the atmosphere, several things can happen to it.
 Radiation that enters the top of the atmosphere can either be:

 - Reflected by clouds